 This policy seeks to meet the need for more affordable housing for the Luxulyan area by allowing older people to build new homes and therefore stay in the Parish while adding to the stock of affordable homes.
 To qualify for consideration older persons housing should be restricted so in future sale or rent it is to be considered as an Intermediate Home for sale at a percentage of 60% of the Open Market Value or rented at affordable rent level.
 These homes will also free up larger houses in the Parish and allow older people to-release equity.

-Relevant Higher Level Policies NPPF paragraphs 61,68,71,77,78 and 79 CLP Policy 1, 2, 3, 7, 13, 14, 22, and PP9
+Relevant Higher Level Policies CLP Policy 1, 2, 3, 7, 13, 14, 22, and PP9

 LH4 - Housing for Older People